fruxefarms/FruxePi/docs/headless_rpi.md

 curl -ssl https://get.docker.com | sh
 ```

-Once the install is complete, we will next add the current user (pi) into the docker user group.
+Once the install is complete, next add the current user to the docker user group.

 ```
 sudo usermod -a -G docker $USER